-A series of meetings with stakeholders were held prior to public scoping and agency meetings conducted in Fall 2007.
+A series of meetings with stakeholders were held prior to public scoping and agency meetings conducted in fall 2007.
 The briefings involved the following stakeholders:

 - Metro Westside Central Service Sector Governance Council

 - City of Los Angeles Downtown Street Standards Committee

 - Grand Avenue Committee

 - Central City Association

 - Downtown Los Angeles Neighborhood Council

 - Little Tokyo Service Center

 - Little Tokyo Community Council

 - Historic Downtown Business Improvement District

 - Bringing Back Broadway

 - South Park Stakeholders Group

 - Central City East Association

 - Higgins Building Homeowners Association

-- Elected Officials Briefings
+- Elected officials briefings

 A briefing for local elected officials and their staff during the scoping period was hosted on November 4, 2008.
 This briefing provided the project team feedback about the presentation, and provided the elected officials' offices notification about the upcoming meetings and preliminary information about the status of the project.
-The elected officials and agencies that participated in the briefings are detailed in the DEIS/DEIR Scoping Report located in Appendix G.
+The elected officials and agencies that participated in the briefings are detailed in the Draft EIS/EIR Final Scoping Report (Appendix G).